A healthy living blog from Marshfield Clinic Health System

 The “recovery period” for new mothers varies widely.
 The physical recovery period after a vaginal birth can be six weeks and extend to around eight for C-section.
 However, many factors can affect this process like your birth experience and support at home.

-“We all transition into motherhood at our time both physically and emotionally,” Roff said.
-“It is so very important to realize that this is your journey and it will look much different than anyone else’s as was true for your birthing experience.
-Surround yourself with support so you are able to bond with your baby, get adequate rest and good nourishment.”
+“We all transition to this new role of life differently, both physically and emotionally,” Reigel said.
+“There is no right or wrong way to grow into motherhood because it is your journey and it will look much different than anyone else’s as was your personal birthing experience.
+Surrounding yourself with support and help allows you to bond with your baby, heal and love yourself in this new chapter.”

 Birth “side effects”

 Although experiences vary, most women can expect to have vaginal bleeding, known as lochia, for several weeks into postpartum.
-Roff said the first week can be heavier bleeding, followed by light bleeding or spotting for up to six weeks.
+Reigel said the first few days can be heavier bleeding, followed by light bleeding similar to a normal period, then spotting for a few weeks.

 Must-have items for recovery